dbbs-lab/patch/docs/source/usage.rst

 Be aware that the interface is currently incomplete, this means that most parts are still "just" NEURON.
-I've only patched holes I frequently encounter myself when using NEURON's :class:`~neuron.h.Section`, :class:`~neuron.NetStim` and :class:`~neuron.NetCon` functions.
-Feel free to open an issue or fork this project and open a pull request for missing or broken parts of the interface.
+I've only patched holes I frequently encounter myself when using NEURON's :class:`~neuron.h.Section`, :class:`NetStim <neuron:NetStim>` and :class:`NetCon
+<neuron:Netcon>` functions.
+Feel free to open an issue or fork this project and open a
+pull request for missing or broken parts of the interface.

 Philosophy
 ----------